digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/manage_domain_entities.rst

     Please ensure that all of the nodes in the distributed sync domain are started before proceeding.

-Initially the sync domain manager must transmit its sync domain parameters from its console by saving the parameters to a file.
+Initially, the sync domain manager must transmit its sync domain parameters from its console by saving the parameters to a file.
 The sync domain ID, serialized as a string, must also be transmitted.

 .. snippet:: distributed_domain_install_separate_consoles